 It is January 1st 2007, exactly four years since that terrible night.
 Even now I strain for the bits and pieces of those awful memories, the last lingering remnants which prove to me it was real.
 These recollections are vital to me; they are to all of us who remember.

 There is little truth to what was reported in the weeks following that night.
 The facts have been so mangled by rumours and lies that it is nearly impossible to differentiate between myth and reality.
-Even our own have begun to turn their backs on what they once were.
+Even our own have turned their backs on what they once were.
 The therapists try to tell us that it was an illusion—the product of an over-imaginative childhood fantasy.
 They tell us that there is nothing special about us or the events that happened.
 I don't know how they can deny what happened before their own eyes.

 Truth.
 We fought Malomyotismon that night, an evil that refused to fall.